Indirect Costs - Policy for the Application of Indirect Costs to Sponsored Awards

 Policy Exceptions

-In rare cases, there may be compelling circumstances where exceptions to this policy may be warranted.
 All requests for an exception should be made according to the applicable school/tub policy.
-For those schools/tubs without a written policy, requests for an exception must be in writing and approved by the school/tub’s Director of Research Administration, Financial Dean, or equivalent position and a copy provided to the applicable submitting office to be maintained as part of the award documentation.
+For those schools/tubs without a written policy, requests for an exception must be in writing and approved by the school/tub’s Dean, Institute Director, or their designee, and a signed copy must be provided to the applicable submitting office to be maintained as part of the award documentation.

 Definitions